ioquatix/time-zone/README.md

 ## Usage

-There are two basic use cases:
+There are two basic use cases, getting the current time, and converting times.

 ### Current Time